Ivo Sasek

-Ivo Sasek (born 10 July 1956 in Zürich) is a Swiss-German lay preacher, author of religious writings and leader of the religious sect Organic Christ Generation (OCG), which he founded in 1999.
-This organization, classified as a cult, has between two and three thousand members.
-In 2008, Sasek founded the "Anti-Censorship Coalition" (AZK), a forum for right-wing esotericism, conspiracy theories, antisemitism, xenophobia and historical revisionism, including Holocaust denial.
-From Sasek's Panorama Center in Walzenhausen, Switzerland, these organizations and their numerous media outlets are run, including the neo-Right online channel Klagemauer.tv.
+Ivo Sasek (born 10 July 1956) is a Swiss-German lay preacher, author of religious writings and leader of the religious sect Organic Christ Generation (OCG), which he founded in 1999.
+This organization, classified as a cult, has between two and three thousand German-speaking members.
+In 2008, Sasek founded the Anti-Censorship Coalition (Anti-Zensur-Koalition; AZK), a forum for right-wing esotericism, conspiracy theories, antisemitism, xenophobia and historical revisionism, including Holocaust denial.
+From Sasek's Panorama Center in Walzenhausen, Switzerland, these organizations and their numerous media outlets are run, including the Neue Rechte online channel Klagemauer.tv.
 Sasek rejects an open, democratic and pluralistic society.

 Personal background

-Ivo Sasek is a trained car mechanic.
+Sasek was born in Zürich and is a trained car mechanic.
 According to his own account, he experienced a visionary conversion to Christianity in 1977.
 In 1978, he left his job, joined the Newlife movement and worked, among other things, as a preacher at Gospelradio Zürich.
-He attended a Bible school, but without graduating.
+He attended a Bible school, though did not graduate.
 The school reportedly rejected his visionary experiences as Pentecostal spiritual gifts.
 Beginning in 1980, Sasek became known for his work with drug addicts and gained his first followers.
-In 1984 he founded the drug rehabilitation center Obadja in Walzenhausen.
-A "School of Life" and a "Discipleship School" followed.
-He began a church teaching ministry, touring churches in German-speaking countries and spreading his messages with writings and audio tapes.
-Around 1999, he introduced an assessment ministry to test a person's spiritual condition, which gave rise to the Organic Christ Generation (OCG).
+In 1984 he founded the Obadja Drug Rehabilitation Center in Walzenhausen.
+This was followed by a School of Life and a Discipleship School.
+He began a church teaching ministry, traveling to churches in German-speaking countries and spreading his messages through writings and audio tapes.
+Around 1999, he introduced an assessment ministry to evaluate a person's spiritual condition, which gave rise to the Organic Christ Generation (Organische Christus Generation; OCG).

 Sasek has been married since 1983.
-The couple Anni and Ivo Sasek have (as of 2004) eleven children, who as of 2010 together with their parents are involved in spreading he thoughts of the OCG.
-They are regularly on tour during the summer months with self-written musicals, children's songs, films, and life testimonies.
-A network of house groups of OCG followers organized their performances, where they portrayed themselves as followers of their father's teachings, ideal Christian families, and role models for the OCG's "organic" family and church life.
-At times, Sasek also undertook “mission trips” through France, Belgium, Ukraine and Romania.
-Three sons and a daughter-in-law have escaped their sect.
+As of 2004, Anni and Ivo Sasek have eleven children, who, beginning in 2010 joined their parents in spreading the teachings of the OCG.
+During the summer months, they regularly went on tours featuring original musicals, children's songs, films, and personal testimonies.
+A network of home groups made up of OCG followers organized their performances, during which they portrayed themselves as successors to their father's teachings, an ideal Christian family, and role models for the OCG's "organic" family and church life.
+At times, Sasek also undertook mission trips to France, Belgium, Ukraine and Romania.
+Three sons —including Simon, who was to become his successor—as well as a daughter-in-law, have since left the group.